civetweb/civetweb/docs/UserManual.md

 websockets may also be served from a different directory.
 By default, the document_root is used as websocket_root as well.

+## access_control_allow_origin
+Access-Control-Allow-Origin header field used for cross-origin resource sharing (CORS).

+## error_pages
+This option may be used to specify a directory for user defined error pages.
+The error pages may be specified for an individual http status code (e.g., 404 - page requested by the client not found), a group of http status codes (e.g., 4xx - all client errors) or all errors.
+The corresponding error pages must be called error404.ext, error4xx.ext or error.ext, whereas the file extention may be one of the extentions specified for the index_files option.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting